 It’s the new Skoda Fabia!

-In other words, it's Skoda's attempt at injecting a little character and ‘emotion' into its little supermini.
+In other words, it's Skoda's attempt at injecting a little character and ‘emotion' into its Fiesta-rivalling little supermini.
 Though it's not that little anymore.

-We do know that a range-topping VRS edition won't be on the cards, however.
+A range-topping VRS edition won't be on the cards, however.
 Skoda's CEO exclusively told Top Gear last year that though buyers liked the design and style of the Fabia VRS, they didn't like the price and running costs.

 So instead of fast, the Fabia will instead major on personalisation and a design, says Skoda, inspired by its motorsport division.
 Buyers will be able to pick from 15 exterior colours and three interior trim styles.